Cat Daddy: Release

-The "Cat Daddy" dance was originated by The Rej3ctz group member Reject Sam Awelope (DJ Major League) before the group linked it to the song.
+The "Cat Daddy" dance was originated by The Rej3ctz group member Reject Sam Awolope (DJ Major League) before the group linked it to the song.
 The song came from a 2010 mixtape entitled TheFUNKtion vs theKICKback, which is sometimes just referred to as The FUNKtion.
 In late 2010 and 2011, Chris Brown popularized the Cat Daddy dance after performing it in the official video.
 On October 6, 2010, Brown performed the Cat Daddy on 106 & Park for their 10-year anniversary show.
 Then, the Rej3ctz released a video of the song, featuring Brown dancing, that was produced at Venice Beach on or before August 2010.

 The song was released February 16, 2011 as a music download on iTunes.
 According to Thomas Clayton of The Daily Rind, the song had 14,000 downloads on iTunes in its first week and the video had 9 million pageviews at the time.
 By April 20, 2011, the official video had 21 million pageviews.
-As of 17 October 2023 the original December 2, 2010 upload of the official video has over 86 million YouTube views, while an alternate March 9, 2011 upload of the video has an additional 22.9 million plus views.
+As of 17 October 2023 the original December 2, 2010 upload of the official video has over 89.7 million YouTube views, while an alternate March 9, 2011 upload of the video has 29 million plus views.

 In April 2011, Mario Van Peebles produced a "Cat Daddy 2.0" video that included appearances of several artist playing parody roles of themselves like actor and singer Quincy, rapper YG and entertainer Carlos Olivero.
 The video was associated with the release of Van Peebles' movie We the Party and the story behind The Rej3ctz' audition for it.
 The video shows how The Rej3ctz anticipated succeeding in their auditions, but realized that the competition was stiffer than expected.
 They were rejected until Van Peebles' kids got Mario to ask them to perform their song and dance.
 The video was Van Peebles' first music video.
 The song was re-released on iTunes on June 27, 2011.